NetbondTechnologies/mevot/README.md

 ## 📜 License

-This project is owned by **Netbond Technologies** and was developed by [Your Name] as part of an internship.
+This project is owned by **Netbond Technologies** .
 Distribution rights may be restricted.

 ---